Satarupa22-SD/.github-pvtr/.github/GOVERNANCE.md

 rights or repository write access.
 Emeritus Maintainers are listed separately in [EMERITUS.md](./EMERITUS.md).

-An Emeritus Maintainer may be reinstated through a simple majority vote of the active Maintainers.
+An Emeritus Maintainer may be reinstated through [maintainer consensus](#maintainer-consensus) of the active Maintainers.

 ## Meetings